 2 Extra Tips

 - Keep it clean.
 Most clippers come with a tiny little brush and some blade oil.
 Read the instructions and clean them frequently.
 Hairs that clog it up will eventually start to affect its performance.

 - If it’s cordless, always charge it before using it.
 You’d be surprised by just how much more efficient a cutting device is when it’s properly charged.
-There’s less tugging, less pulling, and less irritation.
-Bear in mind that most clippers are corded in any case.

 Ready Sleek founder.
 Obsessed with casual style and the minimalist approach to building a highly functional wardrobe.
 Also a fan of classic, vintage hairstyles.